r57zone/DualShock4-emulator/README.md

 If necessary, you can swap bumpers and triggers, as well as the `Share` button and pressing the touchpad, to do this change the `SwapTriggersShoulders` or `SwapShareTouchPad` parameter to `1` in the "Config.ini" configuration file.

+The movement activation button, by default `Back`, can be reassigned to other buttons, for example, to the `Xbox` button.
+In this case, you will need to turn off `EnableXboxButton` and activation of the "Xbox Game Bar" in Windows.

 Changing the dead zone of sticks for drifting sticks is supported.
 Press `ALT + F9` to get the values, paste them into the "Config.ini" configuration file, into the `DeadZone` parameters and restart the program.